Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 Information on Company management and supervision

 In accordance with the provisions of the German Stock Corporation Act, PAION AG maintains a dual management and supervision structure formed by two bodies, the Management Board and the Supervisory Board.
-The Management Board consists of three members, who collectively bear all responsibility and are accountable for the company's good management.
+The Management Board consists of three members, who collectively bear all responsibility and are accountable for the company’s good management.
 The Supervisory Board, comprising five members, appoints, supervises and advises the Management Board and is directly involved in decisions that are of fundamental importance to the company.
-In overseeing and directing the composition of the Management Board, the Supervisory Board pays attention to the principle of diversity, specifically the representation of women.
+In overseeing and directing the composition of the Supervisory Board, the Supervisory Board pays attention to the principle of diversity, specifically the representation of women as well as different professional experience and internationality relevant for PAION AG.
 Moreover, the Supervisory Board has determined that these goals are supposed to be considered for recommendations for the election of Supervisory Board members to the Annual General Meeting.
-The strategic objectives of the company are developed by the Management Board but coordinated with the Supervisory Board.
+The strategic objectives of the company are developed by the Management Board and coordinated with the Supervisory Board.

 The Management Board and the Supervisory Board work together closely for the sole benefit of the company and its stakeholders.
 Taking into consideration the specific circumstances of PAION AG, the Supervisory Board adopted the following objectives regarding its composition.
 These objectives shall be considered by the Supervisory Board in its election recommendations to the Annual General Meeting for regular re-elections as well as for new elections.

 The members of the Supervisory Board shall as a group possess the required knowledge, ability and expert experience required to complete the tasks of the Supervisory Board.
 These include: